 The Peterskirche Church (aka, St. Peter’s Church) is a hodgepodge of every architectural style known the man — Romanesque, Gothic, Renaissance, Baroque, and H.R.
 Giger.
 Its construction and subsequent renovations look like they were overseen by some priest with a cocaine habit and ADHD.

-The Münchner Residenz, where the Bavarian royal family somehow “got by” with only 130 rooms and ten courtyards, is completely insane—during the hour we spent touring it, we only saw half of the place and we ran the whole way (until security tasered us).
+The Münchner Residenz, where the Bavarian royal family somehow “got by” with only 130 rooms and ten courtyards, is completely insane—during the hour we spent touring it, we only saw half of the place, and we ran the whole way (until security tasered us).
 Honestly, you couldn’t imagine a larger structure.

 Luckily, you don’t have to imagine a larger structure, because those crazy Bavarians built one.
 In 1664, they started construction on the Nymphenburg Palace as a “summer place” for the King.
 Apparently he had serious Memorial Day parties, because the place spans 2,000 feet in width and occupies 400 acres of land.
 Gott im Himmel!

-In fact, it’s the “Silicon Valley” of Germany because Adobe, Cisco, Google, HP, IBM, Intel, Oracle, and others are helping to send property values soaring straight through the solar-paneled roof. (€4,000 per sq. meter!)
+In fact, it’s the “Silicon Valley” of Germany because Adobe, Cisco, Google, HP, IBM, Intel, Oracle, and others are helping to send property values soaring (€4,000 per square meter) straight through the solar-paneled roof.

 If you want to save even more money — and you lack the gene for self-preservation — you can ride bicycles like the locals.
 Germans drive on the correct side of the narrow, twisting Medieval roads, but the average tourist’s odds of getting nailed by a BMW still seem dangerously high.

 Yet despite the dangers, bicycles are nonetheless wildly popular in Munich.
 And, for reasons I could not fathom, they’re also frequently left unlocked — riders simply abandon them along the sidewalk and streets as if they were shopping carts.
-I don’t know why people don’t just steal these free bikes, but I imagine its because Germany still has Medieval laws on the books and a bunch of fully operational dungeons.
+I don’t know why people don’t just steal these free bikes, but I imagine it’s because Germany still has Medieval laws on the books and a bunch of fully operational dungeons.